Managing Custom Data

 - Pipeline Activity Types - Track the various types of activities during the sales process.

-- Task Templates - Allow standard tasks to be easily added to projects.
+- Task Templates - Allow standard tasks to be easily added to projects (see below).

 Task Categories

-The Task Categories list (Figure 4) shows each category’s icon, color, name, type, and active status.
+Each Task Category can be created as either a Standard or Rollup category type.
+Time can be tracked directly to a standard task while a rollup task aggregates time from its child tasks.
+The Task Categories list (Figure 20) shows each category’s icon, color, name, type, and active status.
 From this screen, you can create a new category, edit or delete an existing one, set a category as the workspace default, and activate or deactivate a category.

 - Name - The display name of the category.